home-assistant/home-assistant.io/source/_posts/2021-05-07-community-highlights.markdown

     </a>
 </div>

-Recently Home Assistant has received support for the use of alarm keypads via the `deconz_alarm_event`.
-Therefore this week's blueprint is that of [Robban](https://community.home-assistant.io/u/Robban), with which you can use a physical (Zigbee) keypad to switch your alarm on or off in combination with deCONZ.
-(The support in deCONZ is still in an alpa stage)
+Recently Home Assistant has received support for the use of alarm keypads with deCONZ, that work with an alarm control panel entity and the `deconz_alarm_event`.

+Therefore this week's blueprint is that of [Robban](https://community.home-assistant.io/u/Robban), with which you can use a physical (Zigbee) keypad to switch your alarm on or off.

+Keep in mind: the support in deCONZ rest plugin is still in an **alpa** stage.

 Try it out!
-Read more about it on the
-[community forum][week_blueprint] or install this automation in your instance with a click on the My button!
+Read more about it on the [community forum][week_blueprint] or install this automation in your instance with a click on the My button!

 {% my blueprint_import badge blueprint_url="https://community.home-assistant.io/t/deconz-simple-alarm-control-panel-blueprint/305397" %}